Pielso/series-and-movies/README.md

 Long story long, I ended up refactoring everything so that whatever invalid from above, user is prompted with:

 **Fields may not be empty, and rating must be between 1-10.**

+## Future Improvements

+Going forward with this app, I would implement a sorting function for the list of Series/Movies, with options of sorting by name (alphabetically) or by rating.
+Furthermore, I would probably move the delete function to the list-view, for increased ease-of-use.
+If I had the skills, it would be fun to introduce Actor as a new entity, which would be a property that each Serie/Movie has (List of Actors).
+Then functions like getting a list of Actors that are most frequent in the current DB of Series/Movies could be done.
+That would however require knowing how to handle relations in DB, which is our next course.

 ## This Readme